sendwithus/confidence/README.md

    - 1: There is not enough data to determine a result.
    - 2: There is enough data, but the results are too close and there is no clear winner.
    - 3: There is enough data, and there is a clear winner.
- - winner: the name of the winner or `null` if there isn't one (statuses 1 and 2)
+ - winner: the name of the winner or `null` if there isn't one (for status 1 and 2)
- - confidenceInterval: the minimum and maximum values of the confidence interval, or `null` if there is no winner (statuses 1 and 2)
+ - confidenceInterval: the minimum and maximum values of the confidence interval, or `null` if there is no winner (for status 1 and 2)
  - readable: your human readable result

 ## Examples